 I have used my Cricut Explore to cut felt in the past.
 The stiffer felt worked better and the deep blade was needed.
 But since I have the Cricut Maker now, I wanted to see what it could do!

-I cut both the stiffer felt sheet and regular felt fabric with the Cricut Maker.
+I cut both the stiffer felt sheet and regular felt fabric with the Cricut Maker (you can also cut felt with the Cricut Maker 3).
 I first tried to use the basic felt setting in the drop-down menu.
 The basic felt setting uses the regular blade.
 However, I did not get a clean cut.

 I ended up using the setting “Felt, wool fabric” that required the rotary blade.